irrevocablesake/website/_posts/series/maze-generator/2020-09-16-Dfs-maze-generator.md

 ##### Bit Masking

-Just as the name says it works by <b>masking</b> / <b>hiding the bits</b> that we do not wanna work with and <b>exposing</b> only the ones that we wanna work with.
-Using bit masks, with the combination of logical operators, would allow us to change the values of the bits, also help us check if a certain bit is "<b>ON</b>" or "<b>OFF</b>".
+Just as the name says it works by <b>masking</b>/<b>hiding the bits</b> that we do not wanna work with and <b>exposing</b> only the ones that we wanna work with.
+Using bitmasks, with the combination of logical operators, would allow us to change the values of the bits, also help us check if a certain bit is "<b>ON</b>" or "<b>OFF</b>".

-A bit mask generally has the following structure, assuming we are talking about <b>8 bits</b>.
+A bitmask generally has the following structure, assuming we are talking about <b>8 bits</b>.

 <pre><code class="language-cpp">00000001 // we refer to this as the mask</code></pre>
 were the bit set to "<b>1</b>" says that " <i>hey this is the position we wanna work with</i> " meaning it kinda exposes that value to changes and the bits set to "<b>0</b>" kinda masks the values, so none of the changes are applied to it.